gonzaloacosta/openshift-howto/README.md

 Openshift How To Repo
 =====================

-How to and Deep Dive over Openshift Container Platform
+How to and Deep Dive on Openshift Container Platform

 # Tabla de Contenido
 1. [Kubernetes Service Deep Dive](howto/kubernetes-service-deep-dive.md)